This article includes:

 That looks like a versatile job, doesn’t it?

-Let’s look at the required skills that make you a good group product manager.
+Let’s look at the required skills that make you a good group product manager, so you can submit your resume to your dream role.

 Group Product Manager vs. Product Manager